ibm-cloud-docs/openshift/ts-ingress-errionf.md

 {: support}

 [Virtual Private Cloud]{: tag-vpc} [Classic infrastructure]{: tag-classic-inf} [{{site.data.keyword.satelliteshort}}]{: tag-satellite}

+Learn how to resolve `ERRIONF` errors when the Ingress Operator is missing from the cluster.
+{: shortdesc}

 You can use the `ibmcloud oc ingress status-report ignored-errors add` command to add an error to the ignored-errors list.
 Ignored errors still appear in the output of the `ibmcloud oc ingress status-report get` command, but are ignored when calculating the overall Ingress Status.
 {: tip}